tsgates/arch-wiki-markdown/wiki/Rsync.md

     characteristics are preserved (but not ACLs, hard links or extended attributes such as capabilities)
  --delete
-    means files deleted on the source are to be deleted on the backup aswell
+    means files deleted on the source are to be deleted on the backup as well

 Here, /folder/to/backup should be changed to what needs to be backed-up (/home, for example) and /location/to/backup is where the backup should